Tonnanto/BasicQuests/README.md

 ## How it works
-Every player is given a set amount of quests initially (default: 3).
+Every player receives an initial amount of quests (default: 3).
-You can view your active quests by using `/quests show` or `/quests show rewards`.
+You can view your active quests by using `/quests list` or `/quests list rewards`.
-When a player completes a quest the reward can be received by clicking the **"Collect Reward"** button in the chat or by using `/quests reward`.
+When a player completes a quest the reward can be received by clicking the reward button in the chat or by using `/quests reward`.
-As soon as a quests reward is collected it disappears from the list of quests, and a newly generated quest will be added to the list.
+As soon as a quests reward has been collected the quest disappears from the list, and a newly generated quest will be added.
 By default, a player is allowed to skip one quest every 24h by using `/quests skip`.
 Some quests require the player to complete an advancement before they can be generated.
 Quests in the nether for example require the player to have completed the ***"Diamonds!"*** advancement.
 Also, newly generated quests will increase in their quantities proportional to the players' playtime on the server: While a new player might receive a quest like ***"Mine 32 Iron Ore"*** a player with lots of playtime on the server would rather receive a quest like this ***"Mine 512 Iron Ore"***.